 Thermal pool inside the hut at Laguna Verde

-I consider my success on Ojos as hard won and a little fortunate.
-There were times when I was battling with the 30% of mountain climbing that relies on mental fortitude.
-We were lucky that we were able to hold out for a perfect climbing day (an organized commercial expedition would not be able to do that), and I was very fortunate that my climbing colleagues put up with my cough problems not only on the day itself but also during the preparation period.
+I consider my success on Ojos del Salado as hard won and a little fortunate.
+There were times when I was battling with the 30% (or more) of mountain climbing that relies on mental fortitude.
+We were lucky that we were able to hold out for a perfect climbing day (an organized commercial expedition would not be able to do that).
+I was also very fortunate that my climbing colleagues put up with my cough problems not only on the day itself but also during the preparation period.
 And the tears of the title?
 Oh that would be telling….